All about your Visa

 All applicants must comply fully with the documents required for the category of visa they are applying for.
 Incomplete applications may not be accepted, and alternative documentation other than that which is stated on the website also may not be accepted.

-You may submit your visa application at the Netherlands Embassy/Consulate-General or you may submit your application at the VFS Global visa application Centre.
+You may submit your visa application at at the Netherland Visa application Centre Doha Qatar.

 All applicants applying for a visa need to schedule a (prior) appointment to submit their application.